LLnCSoftware/mserve/examples/05scripted/05scripted.md

 4. Perform replaceServer on each tuple, updating only qfile and sversion for each address and position.
    Leave sversion unchanged when new-sversion is blank.

+### duplicateServers stype sversion, host, qfile, new-qfile, new-sversion

+Same as upgradeServers, but don't phase out the old servers.
+Use "copyServer" in 4. above instead of "replaceServer".

 ### migrateServers stype, sversion, host, new-host, new-stype, new-sversion

 1. Find position of all rows in the buffer having specified stype, sversion, and host,